daskeyboard/daskeyboard.io/README.md

 `PATH` must be inside of `_include`.
 If you are including source code, place that code into `_include/code` to follow our convention.

-## Code snippet validation

-The code snippets in the markdown documentation are validated as part of the build process.
-Anything within a '\`\`\`dart' code fence will be extracted into its own file and checked for analysis issues.
-Some ways to tweak that:

-* If a code snippet should not be analyzed, immediately proceed it with a `<!-- skip -->` comment
-* To include code to be analyzed, but not displayed, add that in a comment immediately proceeding the snippet (e.g., `<!-- someCodeHere(); -->`)
-* A snippet without any import statements will have an import (`'package:Daskeyboard.io/material.dart'`) automatically added to it
-* We ignore special formatting tags like `[[highlight]]`.

 ## Preventing broken links